todddeluca/dones/README.md

 Feel free to make a pull request on github.

+## Testing

+Awkwardly, `dones` is configured with a MySQL database url from the environment, so to test it, you need to add a url.
+For example:

+    DONES_DB_URL=mysql://myuser:password@localhost/mydb nosetests

 ## Requirements

 - Probably Python 2.7 (since that is the only version it has been tested with.)